Favoursimeon/alx-system_engineering-devops/0x00-shell_basics/README.md

-This the 19th task of the shell basics
+This is the 20th task on the shell basics